Organ donation and transplantation in Spain - statistics & facts

 COVID-19 slows down transplantation activity

 In 2019, the number of organ transplantations performed in Spain reached the maximum figure ever recorded in the country.
 However, due to the overwhelm of the health system caused by the COVID-19 pandemic, the number of transplanted patients fell sharply in 2020.
-A total of 4,425 transplantations were performed during that year, around one thousand fewer than in 2019.
+A total of 4,427 transplantations were performed during that year, around one thousand fewer than in 2019.
 For the first time since 2016, the country registered under five thousand organ transplants.
+Though the number of transplants did increase in 2021, it has not reached its 2019 levels.

 Transplants by type

 As is the case globally, Kidney transplants are by far the most common type of organ transplant in Spain, followed by liver transplants.
-In 2020, 2,700 kidney transplants and more than one thousand liver transplants were performed in the country.
-Regarding the distribution by autonomous communities, Catalonia was the region that performed the highest number of kidney, liver, lung, and pancreas transplantations in 2020, while the Community of Madrid was the lead in the area of heart transplants.
+In 2021, 2,950 kidney transplants and more than one thousand liver transplants were performed in the country.
+Regarding the distribution by autonomous communities, Catalonia was the region that performed the highest number of kidney, lung, and pancreas transplantations in 2020, while the Community of Madrid was the lead in the area of heart transplants, and Andalusia in the case of liver transplants.

 This text provides general information.
 Statista assumes no